thornAvery/kep-hack/README.md

 * Albatross - Many of the new sprites used in the hack (A significant number of post-Gen 1 evolutions, all regional variants, Meltan and Carapthor lines, etc.)
 * LuciShrimp - Mewtwo & FireRed/LeafGreen Legendary custom battle music; Area Zero map theme for Mt.
 Moon Crater.
 * jojobear13 & Mateo - DV/StatExp display, move deleter, & move relearner functionality from Shin Pokered, followed [this guide](https://github.com/jojobear13/shinpokered/blob/master/how%20to%20guides/how%20to%20add%20the%20move%20relearner%26deleter.txt).
 Tweaks were made to make it compatible with the pokered version we worked off of.
 Thanks specifically to Mateo's Red++ for the ferry system!
 Jojobear also provided bug fixes!
-* thornAvery - Various bug fixes, notably to text speed errors.
+* thornAvery - Various bug fixes, notably to text speed errors, as well as making the Battle Tent a lot more functional.
+* LadyMisticus - Bug fixes and minor adjustments, and made a well-documented spreadsheet for the hack that details every Pokemon's stats, movepools and locations, plus more!
 * pret et al - Pokémon Red and Blue Disassembly Project, many tutorials helped us!
 * ausma - Showdown Mod assistance
 * Paulluxx - Showdown Mod assistance